Digital solutions for primary education

 This workshop will explore a range of digital software, apps and hardware that can support learning in Science including exploring sound, Purple Mash tools to support Science and logging data.

-£125 + VAT per delegate – early bird discount.
-Book by 10 May.
-Use code HLTWEB
+£125 + VAT per delegate – special offer for limited time only.
+Use code HLTWEB2

 £190 + VAT per delegate – normal price.